wjbryant/taboverride/README.md

 a different method of event registration.

 There are two event handler functions that need to be registered.
-`TABOVERRIDE.handlers.keyDown` should be registered for the `keydown` event and `TABOVERRIDE.handlers.keyPress` should be registered for the `keypress` event.
+`TABOVERRIDE.handlers.keydown` should be registered for the `keydown` event and `TABOVERRIDE.handlers.keypress` should be registered for the `keypress` event.

 For example, to use jQuery event registration instead of the `TABOVERRIDE.set()` method, you could do the following: